Whistleblowing

 - Certain powers are reserved to the Government to make regulations to:

-- extend the remit of the prohibition to cover others who are not workers, such as those in work-experience or training or contractors.
+- Extend the remit of the prohibition to cover others who are not workers, such as those in work-experience or training or contractors.

 Third party harassment

-On the current drafting, an employer could be liable for a single act of third party harassment – unlike the previous third party harassment provisions in the Equality Act 2010 that were repealed in 2013, which provided that employers were not liable for third party harassment unless there had been at least two other incidents of harassment by a third party.
+Under these provisions, liability can arise for a single act of third party harassment – unlike the previous third party harassment provisions in the Equality Act 2010 that were repealed in 2013, which provided that employers were not liable for third party harassment unless there had been at least two other incidents of harassment by a third party.

 Notably, provisions seeking to introduce third party harassment were previously dropped during the passing of the Worker Protection (Amendment of Equality Act 2010) 2023 (the ‘Worker Protection Act’) under the previous Conservative Government given some of the practical difficulties that this could have for employers.